owaisrizvi97/K8Production_CICD_Pipeline/README.md

     5. Set up Argo CD:
         Install Argo CD on the Kubernetes cluster.
         Set up a Git repository for Argo CD to track the changes in the Helm charts and Kubernetes manifests.
-        Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
-        Add the Helm chart to the Git repository that Argo CD is tracking.

     6. Configure Jenkins pipeline to integrate with Argo CD:
        6.1 Add the Argo CD API token to Jenkins credentials.